EvansAF/evansaf.github.io/index.md

 ## HSSignPost [link](https://www.hssignpost.com/)
 An app focused on tying gps data to locations to help highlight hazards or report issues of interest to the appropriate authorities for action (eg say a burst pipe location can be reported to the Ghana Water Company).

-## ActManifest
-A data collection tool for the FMCG industry A mobile app for marketing /field staff and a web portal backend for analysing and summarizing data, download csv file reports send summary reports via text message etc.